Transcontinental Motor Convoy: 1915 transcontinental film convoy

 The 1915 transcontinental film convoy was a four-month motor convoy beginning August 25 and ending at the Panama–Pacific International Exposition in San Francisco.
 The film crew completed the "Three-Mile Picture Show" (named for the length of film).
 The film was directed by Henry Ostermann, Consul at Large for the Lincoln Highway Association, who travelled in a Stutz touring car.

 The last known existing copy of "The Three Mile-Picture Show" was in the film storage vaults of The University of Michigan, having been donated to the university by Henry Ostermann, and his associate, Gael Hoag.
 In 1957 the university was contacted by Walt Disney Productions, who wanted to use a part of the film in their movie "The American Highway".
 When the University Of Michigan inspected the film for the first time since the 1920s, they found it very deteriorated, and very flammable.
-They shipped the dangerous film to Disney, who, sadly, only wanted a few "humorous" moments to use in their movie, "The American Highway" (1958).
+They shipped the dangerous film to Disney, who only wanted a few "humorous" moments to use in their movie, "The American Highway" (1958).
 After discussion between The University Of Michigan and film restorers, this copy of "The Three-Mile Picture Show" was then said to have been destroyed.